tony-zhelonkin/Hobotnica_baySeq_ed/README.md

 -----------------
 ![](https://github.com/tony-zhelonkin/Hobotnica_baySeq_ed/blob/main/hobotnica_mf)

-Results of DE tools comparison using Hobotnica expose current problems of existing software in DE analysis.
 Although the phenotypic variation under the experiment is obvious, the pattern itself is variable.
-Each tool has its own specificities in the assumptions on the statistical properties inherent to RNA-seq data.
-No consensus as of today exists on the subject.
 In our case there almost no intersections with the best tool on top differentially expressed genes identified with other DE tools

 ![](https://github.com/tony-zhelonkin/Hobotnica_baySeq_ed/blob/main/signature_vis)